-The decision where a child with a disability receives supports and services shall occur after the development and approval of the IEP.
+The decision where a child with a disability receives supports and services shall occur after the development and approval of the individualized education program (IEP).
 The placement decision shall be based on the unique educational needs of the child as specified in the IEP and the requirements for placement in the least restrictive environment.